-As explained in (Sloman, 2009a, 2008), that requires an amodal, exosomatic form of representation of processes; one that is not tied to the agent's sensorimotor processes.
-That possibly is ignored by researchers who focus only on sensorimotor learning and representation, and base all semantics on "symbol-grounding".
+As explained in (Sloman, 2009a, 2008d), that requires an amodal, exosomatic form of representation of processes; one that is not tied to the agent's sensorimotor processes.
+That possibility is ignored by researchers who focus only on sensorimotor learning and representation, and assume all semantic content requires "symbol-grounding" (Sloman, 2007).